ctp-eos/ctp-sci/CTP Energy: The New Definitive Post-quantum Reality Model.md

 We are on the brink of a paradigm shift:
 - **Space-time is no longer sacred.**
 - **Information and energy coherence** may be the new foundation.
-- **CTP: Conscious Translational Physics** provides a viable candidate for this shift.
+- **CTP: Conscious Translational Physics** provides the BEST viable candidate for this shift.

 > “Everything we call real is made of things that cannot be regarded as real.”
 > — *Niels Bohr*